KollerSAO/CheatSheet-Go/README.md

 switch day:= 3 {
 case 1:
     fmt.Println("Monday")
- fallthrough // it also goes in the next case i don`t know why you need this case 2:
+ fallthrough // it also goes in the next case i don`t know why you use this it is not needed case 2:
     fmt.Println("Thursday")
 case 3: